superbderrick/UnityKotlinPlugin/README.md

-# KotlinWithOpenGL
+# KotlinCameraPreview

-- Some samples to learn OpenGL with Kotlin
+- Simple android camera app with opengl and kotlin